joaoviictorti/runas-rs/README.md

 ![Stars](https://img.shields.io/github/stars/joaoviictorti/runas-rs)
 ![License](https://img.shields.io/github/license/joaoviictorti/runas-rs)

-An offensive version of `runas` in Rust with extra features
+An offensive version of `runas` in Rust with extra features.
 This crate provides both a CLI and a Rust crate for spawning processes under different Windows user accounts, with support for privileges, secure token manipulation, profile/environment loading, and more.

 ## Getting started